XingyuXu-cuhk/DL_demo/Setting and running DL codes.md

-# Setting and running this repo
+# Setting and running DL codes on ITSC

 This file introduces how to set the environment for running this repo.